Traumatic Brain Injury (TBI Injury): Overview

 - Intracranial Pressure Control.
 The medicine used to control the pressure within the brain is hypertonic saline.
 It helps release extra water from the brain cells to the bloodstream and allows the kidneys to take it out of the blood.

 - Seizures Prevention.
 Most patients who have mild to severe traumatic brain injuries experience seizures a week after the injury.
 Thus, these patients are given medications to prevent seizures from happening.

 - Infection Prevention.
 Despite the safety measures done by the doctors and nurses, the risk for infection always exists.
 The devices that are placed on the patient’s body for monitoring can be a source of microbe.
 In case an infection is found, it will be forwarded to the laboratory to analyze the cause.
 Moreover, in case it is proven to exist, an antibiotic will be prescribed to the patient.

 In some cases, rehabilitation is required to further speed up the recovery process.
-Rehab’s primary goal is to ensure the patient’s ability to adapt to social and personal endeavors.
-Depending on the patient’s condition and needs, rehab can be any of the following: speech, occupational, physical, including psychiatric and social support.
+The primary goal of rehab is to ensure the patient’s ability to adapt to social and personal endeavors.
+Depending on the patient’s condition and needs, rehab can be any of the following: speech, occupational and physical, including psychiatric and social support.